-Since the childhood we have taught that pink is the girls 'color and blue is the boys' color.
-However, researches showed that not all women find pink feminine or favorable.
+Since our childhood we are taught that pink is the girls' color and blue is the boys', however, researches showed that not all women find pink feminine or favorable.

 In Japan pink can be used as a masculine color too.
-It symbolizes the famous Japanese tree that with its falling leafs in winter represents the brave Japanese warriors.
+It symbolizes the famous Japanese tree that with its falling leaves in winter represents the brave Japanese warriors.